Date of Last Update

 c.
 The unit head is responsible for distribution of these materials corresponding to the evaluation criteria in a timely manner to enable peer evaluation to take place.

 d.
-The unit head shall summarize peer evaluations and forward such summary to the appointing officer.
-However, unit faculty peer evaluations of the unit head shall be sent directly to the appointing officer.
+The unit head will summarize peer evaluations and forward such summary to the appointing officer.
+However, unit faculty peer evaluations of the unit head will be sent directly to the appointing officer.

 e.
-If peer evaluation does not take place, the unit head shall evaluate each faculty member against the evaluation criteria and transmit a recommendation to the appointing officer.
+If peer evaluation does not take place, the unit head will evaluate each faculty member against the evaluation criteria and transmit a recommendation to the appointing officer.

 6. Communication with faculty